felixlu/awesome-stars/topics.md

 ## documentation

+- [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.
 - [withastro/starlight](https://github.com/withastro/starlight) - 🌟 Build beautiful, accessible, high-performance documentation websites with Astro
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 - [shimohq/chinese-programmer-wrong-pronunciation](https://github.com/shimohq/chinese-programmer-wrong-pronunciation) - 中国程序员容易发音错误的单词